jackliddicoat/wapo-ff-analysis/README.md

 # crime_datasets
-Analysis of two crime datasets with accompanying papers.

-One uses the Mother Jones Mass Shooting Database and the other uses the Washington Post Fatal Force database.
+Analysis of Washington Post Fatal Force database from 2015.
+Looks at the effect of victim race on the probability that they were unarmed when shot and killed by the police.

 UPDATE: I have made a machine learning model using tensorflow that predicts whether a suspect was unarmed with 92% accuracy.